 To perform a "dry run", just use the -p (for "pretend") flag.
-This will show you all how the files would be moved but won't actually change anything on disk.
+This will show you a list of files that would be moved but won't actually change anything on disk.
+The -t option sets the timid mode which will ask again before really moving or copying the files.